"Sept. 26, 2014 -- Spotting cancer early is key, but trying to do that -- often when there are no symptoms -- has been challenging.

 - an autoimmune disorder such as Crohn's disease, scleroderma, arthritis, myasthenia gravis, or a chronic skin disorder.

-FDA pregnancy category C. It is not known whether aldesleukin is harmful to an unborn baby.
-Before receiving this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether aldesleukin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.